brokenrockstudios/GameDevCodex/Rider/Templates/readme.md

-In Rider you can create your own file templates for quicker creation.
+In Rider you can create your own file templates for quicker file creation.

+Rider already includes Actor, ActorComponent, Character, Empty, Pawn, Interface, and many others.

-They have many already, but they don't have one for Structs or Enums for some reason.
+They don't have one for Structs or Enums for some reason.

 1. Go to Settings -> Editor -> File Templates -> Unreal Engine
 2. In top right click the +